Verbo Ingles Regular E Irregular

 Q: Are there any patterns or groupings among irregular verbs?

 A: While there isn't a strict pattern, some groupings exist based on shared characteristics in their past simple and past participle forms.
 (See groupings above).
-However, many irregular verbs remain unique and require individual memorization.
+Still, many irregular verbs remain unique and require individual memorization.

 Q: What's the best way to learn irregular verbs quickly?